Sergei Korotkikh: Further activities in Russia and Belarus

-In mid-February 2013, Sergey Korotkikh took part in a brawl in Minsk, Belarus that involving himself, Maxim Martsinkevich, and a third ultranationalist against anti-fascist supporters of FC Partizan Minsk.
-Korotkikh ended up stabbing one of the ultras multiple times and was subject to detainment thereafter by the Belarusian authorities.
-According to the police, the criminal case was closed because supposedly none of the victims had managed to filed a complaint against the pair.
+In February 2013, Korotkikh, Martsinkevich, and a third nationalist were detained by the Belarusian authorities after taking part in a brawl in Minsk, Belarus, against anti-fascists believed to be fans of FC Partizan Minsk.
+Korotkikh was preliminarily reported to have wounded one of said anti-fascists with a knife.
+The victim described the attacker as a local supporter of Maxim "Tesak" Martsinkevich.
+According to the police, the criminal case was closed because supposedly none of the victims had managed to file a complaint against their assailants.

-By his own account, Korotkikh says that managed to save up money from 2010 to 2013 by working for an American private military company in Latin America.
+By his own account, Korotkikh claimed to save up money from 2010 to 2013 by working for an American private military company in Latin America.
 He also worked briefly in the Middle East around this time - where he would oversee the protection and escort of humanitarian convoys.

-By early 2014, Sergei Korotkikh was residing in Havana, Cuba with Maxim Martsinkevich.
-Martsinkevich had come to the country through Belarus in an attempt to avoid legal prosecution by the Russian authorities on account of a series of videos he had uploaded to the internet which featured racialist and extremist content.
-Despite his efforts, Cuban police apprehended Martsinkevich on January 27 for migration law violations.
-They subsequently deported him back to Russia where he was indicted a few days after.
-There has been a widespread theory amongst those affiliated with the radical right-wing movement which proclaims that his capture was maliciously caused by Sergei Korotkikh.
-This theory asserts that Sergei had attempted to persuade Maxim to travel with him to Ukraine where they would participate in the Euromaidan demonstrations but he declined his friend's offer - possibly due to political differences.
-In response, this prompted Sergei to steal Martsinkevich's passport which had been the direct cause of his detainment and deportation that followed.
+By early 2014, Sergei Korotkikh resided in Havana, Cuba along with Maxim "Tesak" Martsinkevich.
+Martsinkevich had entered the country via Belarus in an attempt to avoid legal prosecution by the Russian authorities on account of videos he had uploaded to the internet that featured racialist and extremist content.
+Despite his efforts, Cuba's National Revolutionary Police Force (PNR) apprehended Martsinkevich on January 27 due to migration law violations.
+The PNR subsequently deported him back to Russia where he was indicted a few days afterwards.

+There has been a widespread theory, promoted particularly amongst those affiliated with the radical right-wing movement, which proclaims that Maxim Martsinkevich's capture was maliciously caused by Sergei Korotkikh.
+This theory asserts that Sergei had attempted to persuade Maxim to travel with him to Ukraine where they would participate in the Euromaidan protests, but he apparently declined his friend's offer - possibly due to political differences concerning the Russo-Ukrainian conflict.
+In response, this prompted Sergei to steal Martsinkevich's passport which could have been the direct cause of his detainment and deportation that followed.

 Fighting in the Russo-Ukrainian War

 Following the outbreak of the War in Donbas (a phase of the larger Russo-Ukrainian war), Sergei Korotkikh relocated to Ukraine in 2014 and fought against the Russian proxy forces as a member of the Azov Battalion.
-He began his tenure with the volunteer battalion as a combat instructor before later commanding a reconnaissance company.
+He began his tenure with the volunteer unit as a combat instructor before later commanding a reconnaissance company.

-For his war efforts, he was controversially granted Ukrainian citizenship that same year by the country's then-President Petro Poroshenko.
+For his war efforts, he was controversially granted Ukrainian citizenship the same year by the country's then-President Petro Poroshenko despite Korotkikh not renouncing his Belarusian citizenship.
 In 2017, Korotkikh graduated to the Azov Battalion's political wing, the National Corps.

-In the spring of 2022, Sergei Korotkikh shared videos with Meduza showing the corpses of slaughtered Ukrainian civilians within occupied Bucha alongside Russian military equipment to provide evidence of Russian war crimes in what was known as the Bucha massacre.
+In spring of 2022, Sergei Korotkikh shared videos with Meduza showing the corpses of slaughtered Ukrainian civilians within occupied Bucha alongside Russian military equipment to provide evidence of Russian war crimes in what was known as the Bucha massacre.

 Other possible political killings

-Sergei Korotkikh has been suspected of either perpetrating or having a part in several different unsolved murders.
+Korotkikh has been suspected of having a connection to several murders.